flash-oss/flash-developer-doc/basics/sending-data-as-json.md

 -d @-
 ```

-We understand that such long query strings would be difficult to construct with code.
-Here is how to send **query and data separately**.

-You need to send us the JSON object with two properties - `"query"` and `"variables"`.
+To make it easier to work with complex queries in code, we support sending GraphQL operations as a JSON object with two properties: `"query"` and `"variables"`.
+Here is how you can do it:

 * Declare the `$input` variable in the QraphQL `"query"` string.
 The technology also requires you to declare the type of your input(s).
 See the `QueryInput` in the example below.
 * Provide the `"variables"` object with the `"input"` property.
 The value of it must be a JSON object structured exactly as the `QueryInput` type.

 {% hint style="warning" %}
-Do NOT provide any other GraphQL types except the highest level input argument.
-Otherwise, you risk to experience production issues when we deploy schema changes.

-If you construct the GraphQL query using a third party library/software then you risk to violate the above requrement.
-We recommend to not use any GraphQL libraries.
+Only include the top-level input argument in your GraphQL queries.
+Including additional types may lead to compatibility issues when schema changes are deployed in production.

+If you're using third-party tools or libraries to construct GraphQL queries, be aware that they may generate unsupported structures.
+We recommend avoiding GraphQL libraries to reduce this risk.
 {% endhint %}

 ```bash